panospaschalidis/kernel_4D_splatting/README.md

 ```
 ## Baselines
 All our baselines are 4D Gaussian Splatting frameworks that employ different strategies
-to achive novel view synthesis
+to achieve novel view synthesis
 1. [4D-Gaussian-HexPlane](https://github.com/hustvl/4DGaussians)
 Pretty similar to ours with main difference in HexPlane interpolation.
 2. [4D-Gaussian-Rotor](https://github.com/weify627/4D-Rotor-Gaussians)
-Employing Rotor to model 4D rotations in order to create an actual 4D representaion
+Employing geometric algebra rotors to model 4D rotations in order to create an actual 4D representaion
 that can be optimized though bayesian probalistic identities.
 3. [4D-Gaussian-VanElfrinkof](https://github.com/fudan-zvg/4d-gaussian-splatting)
-Same with former baseline with only difference in the way they model 4D rotatios.
+Same with former baseline with only difference in the way they model 4D rotations.
 Van
 Elfrinkof formula is used for this cause.
 4. [Shape-of-Motion](https://github.com/vye16/shape-of-motion/)
 A whole differnet approach where a canonical set is deformed from frame to frame based on
-optimizable SE3 motion bases i.e. rotation and translation.
+optimizable SE3 motion bases i.e. rotations and translations.

 ## Training
 We experimented with even more challenging dymamic scenes such as the one presented below.